Frank Parkhurst Brackett: Biography

 During the November months at Pomona College, Brackett organized several observing campaigns with his students to perform meteor counts of the Leonids.
 In 1910, Brackett became professor of mathematics at the University of California.
 The following year he joined Charles G. Abbot on the Smithsonian Expedition to Algeria as part of an ongoing effort to measure the solar constant.
 Two years later he joined another Smithsonian expedition that ascended Mount Whitney to measure nocturnal radiation from the atmosphere.
 After World War I began in 1914, he took a leave from his teaching position to participate on the Commission for Relief in Belgium.
 He was given permission by the German occupation forces to visit the Royal Observatory of Belgium in 1916 and report on its condition.
 In 1917, he worked on the Selective Service Act in the Los Angeles area.

 Brackett penned the History of Pomona Valley, California, which was published in 1920.
 During the 1920s he joined the R.O.T.C. and was trained at Angel Island.
 He was awarded an honorary PhD from Dartmouth in 1927 on the occasion of the 40th reunion of his class.
 The solar eclipse of April 28, 1930 passed over California, and Pomona College organized an expedition to observe the event.
-He retired from teaching at Pomona in 1933.
+He retired from teaching at Pomona in 1933, as professor emeritus of astronomy.
+His wife Lucretia passed in 1937.
 In 1944, he published his reminiscences of the college in a work titled Granite and Sagebrush.
 He was awarded an honorary PhD from Pomona in 1947 on the 60th anniversary of its founding.

 Brackett Field in Los Angeles County is named after him.